-When an architect is designing a building, they start with a solid foundation.
+When an architect is designing a building, they begin with a solid foundation.
 Once they have their foundation, they would begin to add walls to give shape to their structure.
-Finally, once the building has structure, the finer details like interior fixtures and landscaping are added.
+Finally, once the building has structure, finer details like interior fixtures and landscaping are added.

 And many may ask, “How exactly do you find these strategies that work best?”

 Do more of what works and stop doing what doesn’t work.
 Once you’ve defined your audience, trial-and-error is the method for success when it comes to ad campaign performance.
 Don’t be afraid to make mistakes or your campaigns will never reach their true potential.

 While this may seem obvious, it’s essential to set goals for your campaigns.
 Goals will help you measure your results and guide your decisions when adjusting your Facebook campaigns.
 Without goals, you’ll never get actionable results.